hunteke/temoa/data_processing/README.md

 	```(temoa-py3) $ jupyter nbextension enable hide_input/main```

-	Once these extensions are enabled, open notebooks as follows.
+	Once these extensions are enabled, navigate to the `temoa/data_processing/` folder and then open notebooks as follows.

 	```(temoa-py3) $ jupyter notebook```